deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Overview
 --------

-At the heart of any **mrsimulator** calculation is the definition of a :ref:`spin_sys_api` object describing the sites and couplings within a spin system.
+At the heart of any **MRSimulator** calculation is the definition of a :ref:`spin_sys_api` object describing the sites and couplings within a spin system.
 Each :ref:`simulator_api` object holds a list of :ref:`spin_sys_api` objects which are used to calculate frequency contributions.

-**mrsimulator** faces the same limitation faced by all other NMR simulation
+**MRSimulator** faces the same limitation faced by all other NMR simulation
 codes: the computational cost increases exponentially with the number of couplings between sites in a spin system.
 In liquids, where isotropic molecular motion averages away intermolecular anisotropic couplings, the situation is more